Skip to main content

 The licensed agency completing the home study will let you know the cost and payment options.

-ODHS may be able to waive the home study if the following apply:
+ODHS may waive the home study if the following apply:

-• The Court finds there is no reason to know the child being adopted is an Indian child, and
+• The court finds there is no reason to know the child has Native American heritage, and

 • At least one person adopting is a biological or adoptive sibling, half-sibling, aunt, uncle, grandparent, great-aunt, great-uncle, or great-grandparent of the child, and either